Sighted by Default: Addressing Implicit Vision Assumptions in Real-Time VLM Assistance for BLV Users: Prototype Development: The VIA-Agent

+The VIA-Agent Core instantiates the \textbf{Conciseness} and \textbf{Calibrated Honesty} principles through a purpose-built VLM cognitive architecture.
+Off-the-shelf VLMs — trained primarily on sighted-user corpora — generate scene-level narratives optimised for visual parallel processing, directly manifesting the sighted-default bias identified in our formative study.
+This bias manifests in two critical failure modes: \textit{task drift} (losing track of the user's goal amid verbose scene descriptions) and \textit{overconfident hallucinations} (generating unverifiable claims without epistemic disclosure).
+The Core addresses these through principle-driven architectural constraints.

-Central to our system is the VIA-Agent Core, a VLM-based agent engineered to address task drift and high cognitive load identified in the formative study.
-We employ a VLM with explicit chain-of-thought reasoning~\citep{DBLP:conf/nips/Wei0SBIXCLZ22} capabilities, which allows the model to perform a structured, step-by-step analysis before generating a response.
-As depicted in Fig.~\ref{fig:agent_illustration_core} (left), this cognitive architecture is defined by three key components: a foundational \textit{Role Setting \& Principles}, a multi-step \textit{Thinking Workflow}, and task-specific \textit{Demonstrations}.
-To enhance the agent's proficiency in primary use cases, these demonstrations are provided as a form of in-context learning~\citep{DBLP:conf/emnlp/Dong0DZMLXX0C0S24}.
-For our implementation, we utilized a contemporary VLM with these reasoning abilities (\texttt{Doubao-1.6-thinking-250715}).
+We employ a VLM with explicit chain-of-thought (COT) reasoning~\cite{DBLP:conf/nips/Wei0SBIXCLZ22} to perform a structured, step-by-step analysis before generating a response.
+As depicted in Figure~\ref{fig:system_overview} left, the cognitive architecture is defined by three components: a foundational \textit{Role Setting \& Principles}, a multi-step \textit{Thinking Workflow}, and task-specific \textit{Demonstrations} provided as in-context learning (ICL) ~\cite{DBLP:conf/emnlp/Dong0DZMLXX0C0S24}.
+For our implementation, we utilised \texttt{Doubao-1.6-thinking-250715} as the base VLM, which provides native COT reasoning capabilities.